Now leaving ThriventFunds.com

 “I’ve always thought about that principle through the years and what it means to go out and do what you’re trained to do.
 Act on your principles and invest your way rather than focusing on the competition and what’s happening around you.
 Continue to dig deeper on the concepts you know.”

-With only about 40 holdings in her large cap fund, Brunner has had the luxury of being very selective.
+With about 50 holdings in her large cap fund, Brunner has had the luxury of being very selective.
 “We have the opportunity to go deep on names and conduct extensive research on companies.
 We know our companies from top to bottom and bottom to top.
 So, we have the confidence to take large active bets on the companies we like.”

-Brunner spends most of her time focusing on the mega-cap companies – those that are about $1 trillion in value or more.
+Brunner spends most of her time focusing on the mega-cap companies—those that are about $1 trillion in value or more.
 “We have two touch points with our analysts, names we own and new ideas.
-We want to understand what’s driving companies, what’s driving revenue growth, what’s changing, what divisions are leading the growth, and which ones are contributors to growth.”
+We want to understand what’s driving companies, what’s driving revenue growth, what’s changing, what divisions are leading the growth and which ones are contributors to growth.”

 Head in the cloud

 Brunner is particularly interested in companies involved in cloud technology, including Amazon, Google (now called Alphabet) and Microsoft.
 “The common theme for those names is a shift to the cloud,” she explained.
-“Globally, that has represented a multi-decade shift in I.T. spending.
+“Globally, that has represented a multi-decade shift in information technology spending.
 We are in the second decade of that shift.
 Not only does this involve outsourcing to cloud providers, but it also involves software running the business that is being modernized and updated, which is also supported by the cloud.

-“The companies providing the backbone in this cloud service – Amazon, Google and Microsoft – have years of double-digit revenue growth ahead of them,” she added.
+“The companies providing the backbone in this cloud service—Amazon, Google and Microsoft—have years of double-digit revenue growth ahead of them,” she added.
 “And that’s, in part, why we’re optimistic about large cap growth companies.”

 Gauging future growth

-In selecting stocks for the portfolio, Brunner considers a factor known as “target addressable marketplaces” (TAM).
+In selecting stocks for the portfolio, Brunner considers a factor known as target addressable marketplaces (TAM).
 “What we try to determine is ‘how big is the sandbox where the company is building its business?’
 That helps us frame how long the revenue growth runway is for a company.
 For Amazon, we determined early on that the revenue growth runway was going to be a multi-decade event.”

 She saw a similar growth horizon for Apple.
 “We’re at the half decade point and hoping it can be a full decade of growth of revenues above the market.”